Opportunities for PhD graduates to work in non-academic jobs look to be increasing. Discover how to make your PhD work for you in the labour market…

 The most common jobs held by recent PhD graduates include:

 - university researchers;

 - education psychologists;

 Although academia is a popular destination for PhD graduates, more opportunities exist outside of education.
 In fact, more than a quarter of those graduating with a PhD work in the science industry.
 In recent years there has also been a trend for companies to become more research orientated, which in turn has opened up new jobs.

 The majority of PhD graduates who work outside of higher education are employed in an area where they can make use of their specialised knowledge and skills.
-To get personalised career suggestions based on your skills and interests, login to what jobs would suit me?

 There are many ways to boost your chances of landing a non-academic job.
 To start your job hunt: